 3.1 PROVIDE EXPERIENCE SUMMARY AND VALIDATORS

-All applicants must complete an experience summary through the CBA reporting system.
-The experience summary section is a chronological, short-form overview of an applicant's experience, including a brief summary of their responsibilities in each position.
+All candidates must complete an experience summary through the CBA reporting system.
+The experience summary section is a chronological, short-form overview of a candidate's experience, including a brief summary of their responsibilities in each position.